Dav1dde/BraLa/README.md

 Download [DMD2](http://dlang.org/download.html) (if you don't have dmd installed) with the D-Installer, make sure you checked the dmc option when installing.

-To clone and compile BraLa open your terminal and run the commands:
+To clone and compile BraLa open your terminal and run the following commands:

 ```
 git clone --recursive git://github.com/Dav1dde/BraLa.git